-At the conclusion of the review process, go2HR registers the audit with WorkSafeBC by account, CU and audit type (OHS). go2HR also submits the date of the audit and the auditor's name.
+At the conclusion of the review process, go2HR registers the audit with WorkSafeBC by account, CU and whether the audit is OHS or RTW. go2HR also submits the date of the audit and the auditor's name.
 If the company has met all audit requirements and is in good standing with WorkSafeBC, then WorkSafeBC should issue a COR rebate in the summer of the year following the audit.
 WorkSafeBC creates a COR certificate on acceptance of the audit and sends it to go2HR, who then presents it to the company.